flipkart-incubator/gojira/README.md

 6. Interfaces to plug-in data-store for storing recorded data.
 8. Test executors for running tests in replay mode.
 9. Very low overhead during NONE and PROFILE mode.
 TODO: Add metrics.

+## Basic Terms:

+1. HttpFilter - Request Filter which helps to capture request, response and headers related to that request.
+2. BindingsModule - This module is used for setting up method interceptors alone which uses `Google Guice AOP`
+3. SetupModule -  This module is used for setting up all the requirements of Gojira.
+The fields that are required for SetupModule installation
+   1. RequestSamplingConfig
+      a.
+Whitelist - URLs that needs to be whitelisted for gojira profiling and testing.
+      b.
+SamplingPercentage - Percentage of requests that needs to be profiled.
+   2. SerdeConfig
+      a.
+DefaultSerdeHandler - This is used for serialising and deserialising of data profiled by Gojira.
+   3. GojiraComparisonConfig
+      a.
+DiffIgnoreMap - This gives the client to ignore certain fields.
+For example, If a field is storing `timestamp` just for audit purposes, we can consider ignoring these during tests.
+      b.
+DefaultCompareHandler - This handler helps with comparing the profiled data and test data.
+Default compare handler is `JsonTestCompareHandler`
+      c.
+ResponseDataCompareHandler - This handler helps with comparing the response profiled data and response test data.
+If not provided, `JsonTestCompareHandler` is used.
+   4. DataStoreConfig - Helps to bind `SinkHandler` with implementation.
+   5. TestQueuedSenderConfig
+      a.
+Path - Disk path in the box where the data needs to be stored temporarily before pushing it to DB.
+      b.
+QueueSize - Configure MaxQueue size so that your disk space usage can be limited.

+## Config Details:

 ## Changelog
 [Changelog](https://github.com/flipkart-incubator/gojira/blob/initial-commit/CHANGELOG.md)